We all must answer one day to our God, the Creator of the universe and all that is in it!

 Rom 5:1-2 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, 2 through whom also we have obtained our introduction by faith into this grace in which we stand; and we exult in hope of the glory of God.

-The authors of the New Testament epistles are speaking to the churches, presumably most of whose members had already placed their trust in Christ.
+The authors of these books are speaking to the churches, presumably most of whose members were already believers.

 Our hope of being acceptable to God has been made possible through faith in the sacrificial Lamb, the Lord Jesus Christ, as our Savior.